 Beo Čista Energija ltd., a special purpose vehicle founded by ITOCHU Corporation (Japan), Veolia Group (France), and the Marguerite Fund (Luxembourg), private partner of the City of Belgrade, has started providing all utilities services to Belgrade citizens as per the Public-Private Partnership Contract as of July 1, 2024.
 Today, the company marks a milestone with the ceremonial opening of the Energy-from-Waste Plant for thermal treatment of solid, non-hazardous, municipal waste at the Vinča Waste Management Center in the presence of officials from the Serbian Government, City of Belgrade, project sponsors and lenders, and other dignitaries.
 This plant thermally treats more than half of Belgrade’s municipal waste, transforming it into green heat and electricity delivered to consumers.
-The development of the EfW Plant, the new sanitary landfill, the Construction and Demolition Waste Recycling Unit, and the Leachate Treatment Plant, represents a major advancement in improving sustainable waste management in Belgrade, significantly enhancing environmental qualit
+The development of the EfW Plant, the new sanitary landfill, the Construction and Demolition Waste Recycling Unit, and the Leachate Treatment Plant, represents a major advancement in improving sustainable waste management in Belgrade, significantly enhancing environmental quality.

 Deputy Prime Minister and Minister of Environmental Protection, Irena Vujović, stated that the modern complex in Vinča is an example of how the best practices and technologies, applied in developed countries, can be effectively used, which is important for delivering other projects in Serbia.